 Participating plans purchase units of participation in the investment funds based on their contribution to such funds in addition to income or loss the investment funds may earn or sustain, less distributions made to the plans' participants and plan expenses.
-The Plan's interest in the net assets of the Master Trust was approximately 90% at both December 31, 2014 and 2013.
+The Plan's interest in the net assets of the Master Trust was approximately 89% and 90% at December 31, 2015 and 2014, respectively.